maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 More detailed description of the syntax is given in the referenced document.

-Governance of MRN of service documents is a responsibility of an MSR provider, as well as the uniqueness of an MRN at the database level.
+Governance of MRN of service documents is the responsibility of an MSR provider, as well as the uniqueness of an MRN at the database level.

 ## Functional and non-functional requirements